Introduction

 Contextualize Fixed Operations in Equipment Manufacturing

 In the world of equipment production, there are some key processes that really make a difference.
 Think about it: from the moment a piece of equipment is sold to the ongoing maintenance and repairs, these activities are crucial.
-They not only help manufacturers keep a steady income but also boost customer satisfaction with reliable support.
-Did you know that unplanned downtime can cost manufacturers up to $50 billion each year?
+They not only help manufacturers keep a steady income but also boost with reliable support.
+Did you know that can cost manufacturers up to $50 billion each year?
 A staggering 42% of those costs come from equipment failures!

 So, what do you think?
 Are you ready to explore how these practices could benefit your operations?